 This article discusses both types in various sizes to accommodate different carts.

 Trailers can also attach to the back of a car or truck or be towed behind an RV.

-If you are planning on traveling with your golf cart, we recommend investing in a high-quality golf cart trailer to keep your golf cart and family safe.
+If you plan on traveling with your golf cart, we recommend investing in a high-quality trailer to keep your golf cart and family safe.

 What’s the Best Golf Cart Trailer Size?

-However, a good rule of thumb to follow is that if you have a standard-sized cart, you will need a 5×10 trailer.
+However, a good rule of thumb is that if you have a standard-sized cart, you will need a 5×10 trailer.
 A smaller cart will fit a 5×8 trailer.

 Keep in mind that the size of the trailer affects the price.

 For example, smaller trailers use lesser fuel, making them a less expensive solution.
 The greater the trailer’s weight, the lesser the fuel efficiency.

 Depending on the make and model, a trailer can weigh between 650 and 1600 pounds.